Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

 These trigger points are traditionally thought to be tiny muscle knots or tissue adhesions that cause the sore spots when you press on certain areas of your body, such as your calves or upper trapezius.

 Although many people find some relief in trigger point therapy, the mechanisms of how it works is as uncertain as most types of massage.
 Even the nature of trigger points and myofascial pain syndrome is still as murky as a cup of boba milk tea, despite more than 30 years of research.

-However, there is a lack of quality evidence that such trigger points exist, as many critics pointed out.
-Instead of blaming muscle knots or connective tissues as the primary causes of pain, the soreness likely stems from a combination of neural, immunal, and endocrinal factors, as some established theories of pain suggest.
+But there’s a lack of quality evidence that such trigger points exist, as many critics pointed out.
+Instead of blaming muscle knots or connective tissues, the soreness likely stems from a combination of neural, immunal, and endocrine factors, as some established pain theories suggest.

 What causes trigger points?

-This brings about a “vicious cycle” where the sacromere of the muscle fibers shortens because there is a lack of ATP and too much calcium ions.
-However, the calcium cannot be removed because there is no ATP present to help release the contraction.
+But the calcium cannot be removed because there’s no ATP present to help release the contraction.
 Travell and Rinzler wrote that the calcium “should eventually diffuse away,” and there may be something else that causes the calcium to linger.
 This is where the energy crisis hypothesis had gotten its name.